Start your journey

 Define your variables

-There are never classes scheduled between 4 p.m. and 6 p.m., you might have practice for one of our 20 NCAA Division III sports teams, a club meeting or activity, or a music or theater rehearsal.
+There are never classes scheduled between 4 p.m. and 6 p.m., so you might have practice for one of our 16 NCAA Division III athletic teams, a club meeting or activity, or a music or theater rehearsal.
 About 80 percent of undergrads at Caltech participate in organized athletics, ranging from intramural sports to our varsity teams, and over 65 percent play at least one musical instrument.
 At some point during your Caltech career (typically at the end of your first-year), you'll conduct research, either in our labs as a part-time researcher, or as part of our Summer Undergraduate Research Fellowships (SURF) program, where you'll get to propose and carry out your own project (and get paid for your work!).

 Feel at home

 Most nights, you'll enjoy dinner in your House or residence, each with its own unique rendition of dinner rules.
 Afterwards, you'll finish up the day by collaborating with your peers on problem sets, attending evening classes, socializing in your houses' common area and carrying on its traditions– including planning pranks!